22 Early Spring Perennial Flowers (Vibrant Bloomers)

 Cut Flower: No

-When in full bloom lilacs make an impressive show, and though their blooming season is short lived, we think these plants showcase the beauty and exuberance of spring perfectly.
+When in full bloom lilacs make an impressive show, and though their blooming season is short lived, we think these plants showcase the exuberance of spring perfectly.

 Bloom: March-April